Vice Versa (novel): Plot summary

 Set in contemporary Victorian times, the novel concerns stuffy businessman Paul Bultitude and his son Dick.
 Dick is about to leave home to return to a boarding school run by the cane-wielding headmaster, Dr. Grimstone.
-Bultitude, seeing Dick's fear of returning to school, dismisses his son's concerns by asserting that schooldays are the best years of a boy's life, and how he wishes he were the one going.
+Mr. Bultitude, seeing Dick's fear of returning to school, dismisses his son's concerns by asserting that schooldays are the best years of a boy's life, and how he wishes he were the one going.

 At this point, thanks to a magic stone brought by Dick's uncle from India which grants the possessor one wish, the father and son find themselves magically transformed into identical versions of the other.
 Dick, holding the stone, is ordered by his father to return him to his own body, but Dick refuses.
 Paul has to begin the new term at his son's boarding school, while Dick gets a chance to run his father's business in the City.
 In the end, both are restored to their own bodies, with a better understanding of each other.